FATHER MATT'S CELEBRATION

 Margaret Sweeney

-Margaret Swiercz who baked the birthday
+Margaret Swiercz who baked the birthday cake

 Bob, Pauline and Aimee Taylor